-Other typical aspects of the Industrial Internet of Things include the increasing importance of fog computing or ‘the fog’.
+Other typical aspects of the Industrial Internet of Things include the increasing importance of fog computing or ‘the fog’ as Cisco calls it or edge computing, what it really is.
 You also find different connectivity solutions.
 There is the human element whereby access to assets, networks and IoT devices needs to be enforced with security policies.
 Endpoint security, software, the list goes on.

 Industrial Internet Of Things security frameworks and new approaches

 The industry does know about the cybersecurity challenges and risks regarding the Industrial Internet of Things, obviously.

 There is a reason why the IIC (Industrial Internet Consortium) published an Industrial Internet Security Framework (IISF) in September 2016.